risawitama/verbose-potato/README.md

-## What do you call a female snake. misssssssss
+## What biscuit does a short person like?
+Shortbread.